There has been a recent storm brewing against coffee, saying that caffeine can affect your sugar levels and that it can give you diabetes.

-There are studies that have shown that caffeine causes a brief reduction in glucose tolerance shortly after consumption.
-Glucose tolerance is the ability of the body to control blood sugar levels after the ingestion of sugar.
+Studies have shown that caffeine causes a brief reduction in glucose tolerance shortly after consumption.
+Glucose tolerance is the body’s ability to control blood sugar levels after the ingestion of sugar.
 When you eat a meal with sugar, carbohydrates, or starch, the stomach breaks down these materials to glucose.
 Glucose is a simple sugar that can be absorbed and used by the body.
 After the sugar is absorbed it circulates in the bloodstream.
-High levels of glucose (sugar) in the blood can cause damage to blood vessels so the sugar must be stored for later use.
+High levels of glucose (sugar) in the blood can cause damage to blood vessels, so the sugar must be stored for later use.
 The hormone insulin is released by the pancreas to lower the sugar levels in the blood by storing it in the liver and fat cells.

 Coffee drinking has also been associated with a lower risk of developing gout and Parkinson’s disease.
 However, recommendations for optimal coffee intake have not been established.

-Once again I would like to call for moderation.
+Once again, I would like to call for moderation.
 One to two, eight-ounce cups of coffee a day is reasonable.
-I recommend decaffeinated coffee because caffeine can raise blood pressure which can lead to heart disease, stroke, and kidney disease.
-Remember, more is not always better--a study in the Netherlands found an increased risk of developing bladder cancer in men who drank more than seven cups of coffee a day.
+I recommend decaffeinated coffee because caffeine can raise blood pressure, and that can lead to heart disease, stroke, and kidney disease.
+Remember, more is not always better — a study in the Netherlands found an increased risk of developing bladder cancer in men who drank more than seven cups of coffee a day.

 As a side note, I’d like to add that tea has a higher antioxidant concentration than coffee.
 Furthermore, tea consumption has been associated with lower risks for developing many cancers and inflammatory conditions.
 While coffee is okay, tea is better.